nabeelvalley/docs/src/content/docs/random/unix.md

 description: Commands and shortcuts for using the unix based shells
 ---

----
-published: true
-title: Unix Shell
-description: Commands and shortcuts for using the unix based shells
----

 # Searching

 You can use `grep` to search in a file